A Brief History of Everyone Who Ever Lived: Synopsis

 A Brief History of Everyone Who Ever Lived explains the Out of Africa hypothesis that Homo sapiens originated in Africa about 200,000 years ago.
 They began slowly migrating to Europe around 100,000 years ago, where they encountered Neanderthals.
 DNA extracted from Neanderthal remains and compared to contemporary human DNA showed that Homo sapiens mated with Homo neanderthalensis.
 Today, about 2% of the sequence in European genomes is of Neanderthal origin.
 The book also investigates the lineage of European kings.
 DNA has enabled geneticists to construct their family trees going back to Charlemagne in the 8th century.
 Rutherford shows that family trees are not neat and tidy, but tangled webs.
 They often collapse in on themselves as a result of inbreeding.
-King Charles II's family tree was particularly bad as a result of incest in the family.
-Their rational for this practice was to preserve their "royal blood", and this often had an adverse effect on their health; Charles himself was disabled, epileptic and mentally unstable.
+King Charles II of Spain's family tree was particularly bad as a result of incest in the family.
+Their rationale for this practice was to preserve their "royal blood", and this often had an adverse effect on their health; Charles himself was disabled, epileptic and mentally unstable.

 The book discusses the genes responsible for some human traits, including red hair, earwax and lactose intolerance/lactase persistence.
 Racial classification is shown to be a scientifically invalid concept.
 The genome encodes a huge number of characteristics that differ from person to person, which far outnumber the physical differences between black and white people.
 Rutherford concludes that genetics cannot be used to define race.
 Francis Galton and his contribution to the development of eugenics is also examined.
 The Human Genome Project revealed that humans only have about 20,000 genes, far fewer than scientists expected, and ended up posing more questions than it answered.
 The project also highlighted the limits of genetics and that it is no panacea for diseases.
-Rutherford criticises the popular press for their inaccurate reporting on genetics, and companies conducting DNA ancestry tests that produce impossibly accurate results.
+Rutherford criticises the popular press for their inaccurate reporting on genetics, and companies conducting genealogical DNA tests that produce impossibly accurate results.
 He says these companies and the press often overlook the fact that genetics is not an exact science – it is probabilistic.